Cinecom/CThunPositions/README.md

 **ABOUT**

 This AddOn shows a map of the final boss room in AQ40: C'Thun.
 Anyone with the addon installed will see the names of all raidmembers in the map.
-They can drag the names around to position each player, take a screenshot of it and share on Discord so that everyone knows where to stand during phase 1 of the fight.£
+They can drag the names around to position each player, take a screenshot of it and share on Discord so that everyone knows where to stand during phase 1 of the fight.

 **HOW TO**